uyeongkim/uyeongkim.github.io/about.md

 ## Awards and Honors
 * Hongboksun scholarship
+  * `About 2000 dollars`
-  * `About 1800 dollars, Selected as a science and engineering scholarship student`
+  * `Selected as a science and engineering scholarship student`
 * GIST Summer Undergraduate Research Fellowship
 * National Science and Technology Scholarship for Bachelor’s program
   * `Full tuition fee`
 * Scholarship for an academic excellence
   * `Full tuition fee`
 * Advisory member on instruction following dataset project in cooperation with NIA